 - 1) Prepare sand of particle size 0.16-0.25 mm (or 0.25-0.315 mm) using the available fractional screening device. - 2) Read the atmospheric pressure and temperature from the lab instruments - 3) Place the boundary layer generation spires, the roughness elements and a flat plate in the wind tunnel - 4) Connect the digital manometer to the reference Pitot-static tube. - 5) Turn on the digital camera, and make yourself familiar with its use.
 Shoot background photographs; adjust camera aperture and shutter speed, ISO setting.
-Adjust external lighting (window screen and LED lighting) - 6) Cover the flat plate with sand in a layer of ~ 1mm thickness - 7) Close the test section doors and start the calibration test - 8) By step by step increasing velocity determine the wind speed at which the sand is carried away from the flat plate.
-Keep 1 or 2 min settling time between steps. - 9) After finishing the calibration measurement, place the model to be investigated into the test section.
-Set the required wind direction by turning the turntable. - 10) Close the wind tunnel windows, and shoot an adjustment and a background photograph. - 11) Cover the model with sand

-- 12) Close the test section, and start the measurement.
+Adjust external lighting (close lab window screen and turn on wind tunnel LED lighting, turn off other lighting.) - 6) Cover the flat plate with sand in a layer of ~ 1mm thickness - 7) Close the test section doors and start the calibration test: - 8) By the step by step increase of velocity, determine the wind speed at which the sand is carried away from the flat plate.
+Keep 30 or 60 seconds settling time between steps. /2 potentiometer-turn steps are sufficient. - 9) After finishing the calibration measurement, place the model to be investigated into the test section.
+Set the required wind direction by turning the turntable. - 10) Close the wind tunnel windows, and shoot an adjustment and a background photograph. - 11) Cover the model with sand - 12) Close the test section, and start the measurement.
 Increase wind speed step by step.
 After the settling time, shoot a photo, then increase the wind speed again.
+After the highest wind speed is reached, turn off the wind tunnel.

+13) Remove the sand residuals, set another wind direction, or another building configuration, and repeat the procedure from 9) to 11)

+Analyse your data:

-After the highest wind speed is reached, turn off the wind tunnel. - 13) Remove the sand residuals, set another wind direction, or another building configuration, and repeat the procedure from 9) to 11) - 14) Analyse your data: - 15) Calculate VSR values to each photography captured, and create a tab separated TXT file. - 16) Cut and convert all images to grayscale to a new directory for each wind direction or building configuration. - 17) Perform the analysis using the ARA Sand Erosion software as described earlier. - 18) Save your data. - 19) Discuss the results with your supervisor. - 20) At home, prepare the lab report.
+- 14) Calculate VSR values to each photography captured, and create a tab separated TXT file. - 15) Cut and convert all images to grayscale to a new directory for each wind direction or building configuration. - 16) Perform the analysis using the ARA Sand Erosion software as described earlier. - 17) Save your data. - 18) Discuss the results with your supervisor. - 19) At home, prepare the lab report.